western-greece-developers/meetup/meetups/3/docker_for_development.md

 container> rails new -s -B .
 container> bundle install --path=/usr/src/app/bundle_cache/ container> exit
-$ docker-compose up -d
+$ pushd development && docker-compose up -d && popd
 ```

-Open `http://localhost:3000/` on your browser
+Open `http://localhost:3000/` on your browser (or curl it)

 TIP: You can skip this section with: